kubeshop/testkube-docs/docs/articles/resource-access-management.md

 As mentioned above, Resource Groups work "on top" of Environment Access - read on!

-## The intersection of Environment and Resource Access
+## The Intersection of Environment and Resource Access

 As mentioned above, for a Member to have access to a Resource in an Environment, they always need to have a corresponding access role in that Environment.
 Therefore, for the above Resource Group example to work, the Members of the "FE Testers" team also need